 a.
 Behold, the LORD’s hand is not shortened, that it cannot save: God’s people wondered why God did not seem to rescue them from their trials.
 They wondered if perhaps God had diminished in strength – if His hand had become shortened.
 Isaiah the prophet assures them that this is not the case.

 ii.
-Rabbi Harold Kushner wrote a remarkably wide-selling book titled When Bad Things Happen to Good People.
-It sold more than a half a million copies before going to paperback and was on the New York Times best-seller list for a whole year.
-The whole point of his book is to say God is all loving but not all powerful, that God is good, but not sovereign.
+Rabbi Harold Kushner wrote a remarkably wide-selling book titled When Bad Things Happen to Good People (1981).
+It sold more than four million copies and was on the New York Times best-seller list for a whole year.
+The whole point of his book is to say God is all-loving but not all-powerful, that God is good, but not sovereign.
 So, when bad things happen to good people, it is because events are out of God’s control.
 Kushner advises his readers to “learn to love [God] and forgive him despite his limitations.”
 This certainly is not the God of the Bible, because the LORD’s hand is not shortened, that it cannot save.
 Isaiah simply says, “Behold this.
 See this.”

 2. (2) The problem of God’s people: what the cause is.